-If we make a coverage decision, whether before or after a service is received and you are not satisfied, you can "appeal" the decision.
+If we make a coverage decision and you are not satisfied, you can "appeal" the decision.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.

 Under certain circumstances, which we discuss later, you can request an expedited or "fast appeal" of a coverage decision.
 Your appeal is handled by different reviewers than those who made the original decision.
 When you appeal a decision for the first time, this is called a Level 1 appeal.
 In this appeal, we review the coverage decision we made to check to see if we were properly following the rules.